Orlando City SC: 2020–present: Consistent success and first post-USL trophy

 Orlando qualified for the 2024 CONCACAF Champions Cup due to their placement in the 2023 MLS Supporters' Shield standings.
 In round one, Orlando faced Canadian-side Cavalry FC, and defeated them 6–1 on aggregate, the first time the club had won in the competition.
 In the following round, Orlando once again faced Tigres UANL, and were subsequently defeated 4–2 on aggregate after a goalless draw at home.
 On March 1, the United States Soccer Federation announced the format for the 2024 U.S. Open Cup, confirming that only eight MLS teams, not including Orlando City despite the club winning the competition two years prior, would be participating due to the league's failed attempt to withdraw from the competition entirely.
 Orlando finished the regular season in 4th place in the Eastern Conference with 59 goals scored in the regular season, a club record.
 Orlando later advanced the furthest they ever had in the playoffs, but were eliminated in the Eastern Conference final by the New York Red Bulls.
 On December 20, Orlando transferred Facundo Torres to Brazilian club Palmeiras for a new club record fee of reportedly up to $14 million.

 In 2025, Orlando City returned to the U.S. Open Cup where they were defeated by Nashville SC in the round of 16.
 Orlando also participated in the Leagues Cup for the third consecutive season.
 In the Leagues Cup, Orlando City placed fourth after being knocked out of the semi-finals by rivals Inter Miami and losing in the third place match to LA Galaxy, a match which, if they won, would've secured qualification to the 2026 CONCACAF Champions Cup.
 Orlando City finished the regular season with their most prolific offense of all time, with 63 goals scored, but placed ninth in the Eastern Conference, resulting in them qualifying for the wild card round in the playoffs.
 Orlando City lost the wild card match 3–1 to the Chicago Fire, resulting in the earliest exit from the playoffs in team history.
 After the conclusion of the season, Alex Freeman became the second player in team history to win the MLS Young Player of the Year Award after Cyle Larin in 2015 and the first player in team history to be named to the MLS Best XI.
+On January 29, 2026, Freeman moved to La Liga club Villarreal for a reported transfer fee of up to $7,000,000, a club‑record fee for a Homegrown Player.
 Additionally, Pedro Gallese, who had become the starting goalkeeper in 2020 and had become the team's most successful player in that position left the team.